-What are Second Charge Mortgages?
+What are Second Charge Mortgages or Secured Loans?

-Also known as secured loans, Second Charge Mortgages use the borrower’s home as security, helping them to raise funds against their property for a wide range of purposes.
+They use the borrower’s home as security, helping them to raise funds against their property for a wide range of purposes.
 They are often used to raise additional funding when a homeowner’s existing lender will not, or cannot, release any additional funds.

-From raising funds for home improvements, or for the purpose of buying a new vehicle through to paying for a wedding, injecting cash into a business, paying a tax bill or even funding cosmetic surgery, there are a huge amount of reasons why people decide to take out a Second Charge Mortgages.
+From raising funds for home improvements, or for the purpose of buying a new vehicle through to paying for a wedding, injecting cash into a business, paying a tax bill or even funding cosmetic surgery, there are a huge amount of reasons why people decide to take out a Second Charge Mortgages/Secured Loan.

-Allowing homeowners to retain their current mortgage at a competitive interest rate, a Second Charge Mortgage is widely associated as being the best option for those that have recently become self employed, people who need to raise funds quickly, property owners with a poor credit rating, as well as those looking to raise capital against their UK property in order to purchase premises abroad.
+Allowing homeowners to retain their current mortgage at a competitive interest rate, a Second Charge Mortgage/Secured Loan is widely associated as being the best option for those that have recently become self employed, people who need to raise funds quickly, property owners with a poor credit rating, as well as those looking to raise capital against their UK property in order to purchase premises abroad.

 - Helping with University fees

 - Helping your family with a deposit for their first home